-A. For an order certifying the Class, appointing Plaintiff as the representative of the

-Class, and designating the undersigned as Class Counsel;
+A. For an order certifying the Class, appointing Plaintiff as the representative of the Class, and designating the undersigned as Class Counsel;

 B. For an order declaring that the Defendants' conduct violates the N.Y.
 Gen. Bus.

-Law § 349;
+Law § 349 and/or EFTA;